unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## File and Directory Structure

 * In the future, new layouts will be included in the CLDR repository, as a way for new layouts to be distributed in a cross-platorm manner.
 The process for this repository of layouts has not yet been defined, see [CLDR-17253](https://unicode-org.atlassian.net/browse/CLDR-17253) for up-to-date information.
-Layouts which are currently in the repository are intended as sample data only.

 * Layouts have version metadata to indicate their specification compliance versi​​on number.
 For this tech preview, the value used must be `techpreview`.
 When the the specification is out of tech preview, a specific CLDR version number will be used.
 See [`cldrVersion`](tr35-info.md#version-information).